 Lottoland is a lottery betting site, not a ticket delivery service.
 What this means is Lottoland does not purchase tickets on your behalf; it simply takes wagers on what the winning numbers of various lotteries will be.
 Lottoland matches or exceeds all prizes paid by the underlying lotteries, but it is technically a betting site because it does not actually purchase tickets for customers.

-The experience from your point of view is similar to actually buying a lottery ticket, except it is all done online and it is Lottoland who pays your winnings.
+The experience from your point of view is similar to actually buying a lottery ticket, except it is all done online, and it is Lottoland that pays your winnings.
 If you win money at Lottoland, the underlying lottery does not pay you; Lottoland does.

 Smaller winnings are paid from funds Lottoland holds in reserve for that purpose.
 Larger wins are covered by special insurance contracts Lottoland has in place.
 Whenever a player wins a large amount, Lottoland collects on the insurance contract and then pays the player an amount equal to what the real lottery offered for that prize amount.

 Interestingly, Lottoland has paid out five multi-millionaire winners since late 2015.
 In every case so far, Lottoland has paid Tier 1 (jackpot) winners faster than they would have been paid had they actually played the underlying lottery.

 This business model gives Lottoland great flexibility in the types of promotions and special features it may offer.
 For example, Lottoland can offer special jackpots that are higher than the jackpot offered by the underlying lottery, and it can offer free bets.
 None of that would be possible if Lottoland were bound to various lottery operators in an official capacity.